 - Dorset Child and family Counselling Trust – paid for service but subsidised if on low income.

-- Children and teenage mental health and for teenagers only.
+- Children and teenage mental health

 - Flu-like illness